justdoanything/WatchDB/README.md

 It based on Mysql and provide SSH tunnel feature.

-You can write the code that you want to do by using this basic code.
+You can write the code that you want to do by using this basic code. if you want to add other jobs, you should make new package like Watch and write the code.